tgrogers/ece565-2020/assignment.1.md

         * 50%
         * 0%

+    1. **Split Execution Stage**

-        1. For this part, we want to be able to split up the Execution Unit into two stages.
+    For this part, we want to be able to split up the Execution Unit into two stages.
 Modern pipelines employ deeper pipelines in order to increase the clock frequency.
 Instead of having a more complex stage that requires additional cycles, the corresponding stage is split into smaller stages, where each requires fewer cycles.
 However, as you know there is a trade-off for every design decision.
 What you need to do is split up the EX stage into EX1 + EX2 accordingly.
 In doing so, you need to figure out how to indicate that dependencies exist between the newly formed stages such that the pipeline accounts for stalls correctly.

     1. **Submission instructions**